Wellable

 In general, Wellable recommends continuous programs over one-off challenges because they require the diligence, time, and mental endurance needed for permanent lifestyle transformations.
 A blended approach (quarterly challenges combined with year-round rewards) can also encourage sustained healthy habits.

-3. Create Clear & Attainable Benchmarks
+3. Create Clear and Attainable Benchmarks

 Determine which behaviors to incentivize based on your organization’s wellness goals and employee interests.
 Benchmarks should be flexible and varied to accommodate all levels of health.
 They should also be clearly defined to make it easier to track progress and reward success (but not so difficult that employees become discouraged).